Beautiful Day: Live performances

+U2 performed "Beautiful Day" as the closing song during their 2023–2024 concert residency, U2:UV Achtung Baby Live, at Sphere in the Las Vegas Valley.
+During performances, the venue's LED screen displayed video artwork by Es Devlin called "Nevada Ark".
+It is based on her 2022 art installation Come Home Again at Tate Modern, for which she drew 243 of London's endangered species.
+After seeing the piece, Bono contacted her and asked if she would adapt it for U2's residency in Nevada; the result was a sequence featuring 26 of the state's endangered species.
+The artwork first displayed on screen in sepia tones during the previous song "With or Without You", which Bob Gendron said in the Chicago Tribune was "reminiscent of a fresco ceiling in an old cathedral".
+During "Beautiful Day", the images of the animals progressively transitioned into full colour.

-It is featured on the live films Elevation 2001: Live from Boston, U2 Go Home: Live from Slane Castle, and Vertigo 2005: Live From Chicago.
-The song was also performed on stage during U2's set at the Live 8 concert in Hyde Park in London, with slightly different lyrics in the bridge that mentioned the different cities where the Live 8 concerts took place.
+It is featured on the live films Elevation 2001: Live from Boston, U2 Go Home: Live from Slane Castle, Ireland (2003), and Vertigo 2005: Live from Chicago.
+The song was also performed on stage during U2's set at the 2005 Live 8 concert in Hyde Park in London, with slightly different lyrics in the bridge that mentioned the different cities where the Live 8 concerts took place.

-It was performed live in New Orleans for Super Bowl XXXVI and for the New Orleans Saints first game in New Orleans since Hurricane Katrina.
+It was performed live in New Orleans for Super Bowl XXXVI in 2002 and for the New Orleans Saints first game in New Orleans since Hurricane Katrina.
 During the band's five-night stand on the Late Show with David Letterman to promote their album No Line on the Horizon in March 2009, "Beautiful Day" was the only song not from that album that was played.